Media-Smart/vedaseg/README.md

 1. Config

-Modify some configuration accordingly in the config file like `configs/voc_unet.py`
+Modify some configuration accordingly in the config file like `configs/voc_unet.py`.

-* for multi-label training use config file `configs/coco_multilabel_unet.py` and modify some configuration, the difference between single-label and multi-label training are mainly in following parameter in config file: `nclasses`, `multi_label`, `metrics` and `criterion`.
-Currently multi-label training is only supported in coco data format.
+for multi-label training use config file `configs/coco_multilabel_unet.py` and modify some configuration, the difference between single-label and multi-label training are mainly in following parameter in config file: `nclasses`, `multi_label`, `metrics` and `criterion`.
+Currently multi-label training is only supported in COCO data format.

 2. Ditributed training
 ```shell